 Preparedness strategies and training help employees remain safe during an active shooter event.
 However, even the best plans cannot guarantee absolute safety.

 Risk assessment and responding to the threat are essential topics.
 Training and covering the information below will help prepare you and your employees.
+Also, assembling a threat assessment team at work is a good first step in understanding your business’s vulnerabilities.

 Preparing for an Active Shooter Event